 7. Create Pins for Every Post On Your Blog

-I was pretty lazy when I first started blogging, well, maybe lazy is a bit too harsh on myself.
+I was pretty lazy when I first started blogging, well, maybe lazy is a bit too harsh on me.
 Let’s say I didn’t really understand and appreciate the importance of creating at least one Pinterest image for every post I did.
 Nowadays, I do it religiously without even having to remind myself.

-I lost out on a lot of time that I could have been building traffic to my blog IF I had of created Pinterest pins for my blog posts from the get-go.
+I lost out on a lot of time that I could have been building traffic to my blog IF I had created Pinterest pins for my blog posts from the get-go.

 8. Captions and Hashtags, are they needed?

 I’m sure opinions differ as to whether using captions and hashtags is necessary or not.
 I usually stick to very brief captions, mostly I just use descriptive hashtags in the captions.
 If it’s a pin of Korean skincare, I will add the hashtags #koreanskincare #skincare to the caption.
 You can use up to 20 hashtags but I never do though.
 I limit hashtags to between 2-4 and keep them as specific and descriptive as possible.
 So, my advice for this is just to try it and see what works for you.

 9. Lastly, Have fun & Enjoy Using Pinterest